 Asia was the first region affected by the spread of the coronavirus.
-The UNI Asia-Pacific Regional Organisation (Apro)* monitored the situation carefully, as governments in Asia rolled out public health measures to curb the spread of the virus.
-Early on, it became clear: The most immediate and visible effect of the pandemic is the impact on ordinary people’s lives and livelihoods.
+The UNI Asia-Pacific Regional Organization (Apro) monitored the situation carefully as governments rolled out public health measures to curb the spread of the virus.
+Early on it became clear: The most immediate and visible effect of the pandemic is the impact on ordinary people’s lives and livelihoods.

-Health and care workers, cleaners and private security, postal and delivery workers, grocery and supermarket clerks – in this time of crisis, they all are recognized as essential, working on the frontline and providing the bare necessities for all of us.
-People working in media as well as call centres are doing extremely challenging jobs in this global emergency.
-Many of them are working extended hours, often without proper protection, suffering under the threat of unemployment and infection.
+Health and care workers, cleaners, private security, postal and delivery workers, grocery and supermarket clerks—in this time of crisis—are recognized as essential, working on the front line and providing the bare necessities for all of us.
+People in the media as well as call centres are doing extremely challenging jobs in this global emergency.
+Many of them are working extended hours, often without proper protection and suffering under the threat of unemployment and infection.

 UNI Apro affiliates’ quick response

-Our unions from Australia to Nepal, from Pakistan to the Philippines all alerted their members to defend their rights and urged their employers to provide access to special paid leave, particularly, for employees required to self-isolate or who cannot work due to the impact of the pandemic.
+Our unions, from Australia to Nepal, from Pakistan to the Philippines, all alerted their members to defend their rights and urge their employers to provide access to special paid leave, particularly for employees required to self-isolate or who cannot work due to the impact of the pandemic.

-We are also proud that many of our affiliates have lent their voice in solidarity to amplify the plight of precarious workers – those who are often described as self-employed – casuals, labour hires and migrant workers.
+We are also proud that many of our affiliates have lent their voice in solidarity to amplify the plight of precarious workers—those who are often described as self-employed, such as casual, labour-hire and migrant workers.

 UNI’s COVID-19 global survey

-In our COVID-19 global survey that ended on the 23 March 2020, we asked all our members around the world about their situation on the ground.
-Unions play a vital role in the preventative efforts to fight the virus: Over 90% of unions have been pro-actively reaching out to their members with crucial COVID-19 information.
-At the same time, 60% of union members who continue to work are overwhelmingly impacted by shortages of protective equipment such as masks, gloves and sanitizing wipes.
-A situation that is simply not acceptable.
+In our COVID-19 global survey that ended on 23 March, we asked all members around the world about their situation.
+Unions have a vital role in the preventive efforts to fight the virus, and more than 90 per cent of our unions have been proactively reaching out to their members with crucial COVID-19 information.
+At the same time, 60 per cent of union members who continue to work are overwhelmingly impacted by the shortage of protective equipment, such as masks, gloves and sanitizing wipes.
+It is a situation that is simply not acceptable.

-As a result of our joint efforts, we can point to first successes in Asia: Compelled by Korean Workers United’s advocacy, the Korean government announced additional measures to support exhausted health workers.
-Over 2000 healthcare professionals working on coronavirus treatment will be compensated for overtime work, get enhanced rest allocation, and receive additional protective gear.
-We are also pleased that our affiliate Union of Private Hospitals and Healthcare Workers in Nepal successfully lobbied the government to provide insurance for each of the healthcare workers in the country.
-But these can only be first steps in the protection of workers.
+As a result of our joint efforts, we can point to the first successes in Asia: Compelled by the Korean Workers United’s advocacy, the Korean government announced additional measures to support exhausted health workers.
+More than 2,000 health care professionals working on COVID-19 treatment will be compensated for overtime work, get enhanced rest allocation and receive additional protective gear.
+We are also pleased that our affiliate in Nepal, the Union of Private Hospitals and Healthcare Workers, successfully lobbied the government to provide insurance for all health care workers in the country.
+But these are only the first steps in the protection of workers.

 Changing the structure below the crisis

-Even during this global emergency, we remain conscious of the digital transformation that was poised to disrupt the future world of work already before the pandemic.
-And pointedly, the theme of UNI Apro’s 5th Regional Conference in November 2019 was securing a just transition for workers in the digital disruption age – seeking to enhance our unions' capacity for dialogue with employers and governments.
-In the current ever-evolving context of this pandemic, we call upon governments, employers and corporates to refocus this dialogue and put the emphasis on people rather than profits.
-Now, it is high time for us to push for a new social charter to save not only the workers and people but also our planet – throughout this unprecedented crisis and thereafter.
+Even during this global emergency, we remain conscious of the digital transformation that was poised to disrupt the future world of work even before the pandemic.
+And pointedly, the theme of UNI Apro’s 5th Regional Conference in November 2019 was securing a just transition for workers in the digital disruption age—seeking to enhance our unions' capacity for dialogue with employers and governments.
+In the current ever-evolving context of this pandemic, we call upon governments, employers and corporations to refocus this dialogue and put the emphasis on people rather than profits.
+Now, it is high time for us to push for a new social charter to save not only the workers and people but also our planet—throughout this unprecedented crisis and thereafter.
 It is a mission that can only be successful when all tripartite partners join forces.

-* UNI is a global union federation representing more than 20 million workers from over 150 different countries working in the cleaning and security, commerce, finance, gaming, graphical and packaging, hair and beauty, information, communication, technology, services, media, entertainment and arts, post and logistics, private care and social insurance, sport and tourism industries: https://www.uniglobalunion.org
+UNI is a global union federation representing more than 20 million workers from more than 150 countries who work in the cleaning, security, commerce, finance, gaming, graphical and packaging, hair and beauty, information, communication, technology, services, media, entertainment and arts, post and logistics, private care and social insurance, sport and tourism industries: www.uniglobalunion.org

 Rajendra Kumar Acharya is the Regional Secretary of UNI Apro.
-Acharya’s union leadership began in 1989 when he became a local union delegate in his home country Nepal.
-In the years since, he has held several local, national, as well as international positions.
+His union leadership began in 1989 when he became a local union delegate in his native Nepal.
+In the years since, he has held several local, national as well as international positions.
 Today, he leads one of the largest Asian trade union federations.